Near-Earth Object

 After about a decade as a professional actor, I earned a master’s degree in political management from George Washington University in Washington, DC, and worked in various areas of national politics.
 I now live in Maine.
 I was for a time a contributor for Friendly Atheist and Android Police.

-In 2016, at the age of 38, I was diagnosed with Asperger’s syndrome, also known as autism spectrum disorder.
+In 2016, at the age of 38, I was diagnosed with Asperger’s syndrome, also known as autism spectrum disorder, also known as being quirky and awkward.

-I was one of the contributors to the book What Do We Do About Inequality? from the Wicked Problems Collaborative, with the essay “Noble Fictions and Sacred Texts.”
+I was one of the contributors to the Wicked Problems Collaborative‘s books What Do We Do About Inequality? with the essay “Noble Fictions and Sacred Texts” and What Do We Do After the Pandemic? with the essay “The Aliens Among Us.”

 My essay “The Dead Tree” was published in the thirteenth Dark Mountain book.

 In October 2017, I was the second Richard Kirschman Free Thought Fellow at the Mesa Refuge in Point Reyes Station, California.
-I’m still working on the thing I was writing there.
+That, at long last, resulted in the very long article “Post-Humans on a Sterile Promontory: The New Myths of Transhumanism and the Dark Mountain,” published in Free Inquiry in 2021.

 I have an idea: Go and explore my other Internet manifestations so you can feel like you really know me.